-Legend: XX...X Customer-specific information

-Y Year code (last digit of calendar year)
+Legend: XX...X Customer-specific information Y ear code (last digit of calendar year)

-YY Year code (last 2 digits of calendar year)

-WW Week code (week of January 1 is week '01')

-NNN Alphanumeric traceability code
+YY Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01') NNN Alphanumeric traceability code e3 Pb-free JEDEC designator for Matte Tin (Sn)

-©3 Pb-free JEDEC designator for Matte Tin (Sn) This package is Pb-free.
-The Pb-free JEDEC designator (©3) can be found on the outer packaging for this package.
+This package is Pb-free.
+The Pb-free JEDEC designator (e3)

+can be found on the outer packaging for this package.

-Note: If the full Microchip part number cannot be marked on one line, it is carried over to the next line, thus limiting the number of available characters for customer-specific information.
+Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for customer-specific information.

-28.1 Package Marking Information (Continued)
+27.1 Package Marking Information (Continued)